 You should note that the permanent residence permit in Poland comes with other requirements.

-What are the documents required for the issuance of a temporary residence permit in Poland?
+What are the documents required for the issuance of a temporary residence permit in Poland in 2023?

 The documents necessary for obtaining a temporary residence permit in this country will vary based on the reasons for which the person makes the application (family reunification programs, employment purposes or studies).
 A set of documents will be common for all applications regardless of the reasons for which the person is moving to Poland, such as: